crhall-writing/crhall-writing.github.io/_poems/short-jeremiad.md

 but you’ll soon find out:
 your lack of sincerity,
 holding onto egos so grand,
-can and will take its toll on you.
+can and will take its toll.

-that toll will lead to some questions--
+that will lead to some questions--
-of what makes this life worth it.
+of what makes life worth it.
 do you not understand?
 if you want to stay safe, express yourself.

 become a *“yes-man”*
-with the confidence
+with confidence
 to try something new,
 to try to understand things foreign to you.

 you know, I was born in 1999,
 and the game hasn’t changed to this day.
-you guys are still here, scared--
+you guys are still scared--
 of entering the vulnerable, the unknown.

 and what a shame you stay the same.
-you claim to have all knowledge, the whole shebang;
+you claim to have knowledge, the whole shebang;
-but you prefer to quiver and remain
+but you prefer to quiver, remain
-in a dark-lit bedroom, and to derogate.
+in a dark-lit bedroom, to derogate.

 how does it feel
 to waste your humanity?